tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   dtype: int64
   ```

-Ask students, "What should happen if all values in a Series are null?"
+Ask students, "What steps should be taken if all values in a Series are null?"
 (Answer: The Series should be dropped.)

 * Nulls can throw a wrench in an analytic pipeline.
 The `isnull` function will identify which Series has nulls.
 If there are nulls, they can be removed or filled.
 The `dropna` and `fillna` functions provide this functionality, respectively.
 Note that it's important to understand which fields can have nulls and which one's cannot.